Buttigieg Says No-Fly List For Violent Passengers ‘On The Table’

 Key Takeaways:

-• Transportation Secretary Pete Buttigieg supports considering a federal no-fly list for unruly airline passengers.
+• Transportation Secretary Pete Buttigieg suggests considering a federal no-fly list for violent airplane passengers to combat a rise in unruly behavior.

 See a mistake?
 Contact us.